Damian Roberts

 Damian Roberts is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Matt Doran.
 The character debuted on-screen during the episode airing on 6 November 1991, and departed on 15 March 1996.
 Ben Hamilton played a young Damian in flashbacks in 1997.

 Casting

 Damian was Doran's first "big" television role.
 He told a writer from Inside Soap that he was given no time to prepare and he was attending school one day and the next filming for the show.
 His teachers attempted to convince him to stay at school instead, but he thought that the role too much of a "wonderful opportunity" to give up.
 He was also signed to a "long contract" with the show.
 In September 1994, Justine Cullen from Inside Soap announced that Doran had quit the show in order to pursue other projects.
 Doran told Cullen that "I'm to make horror movies".
-In September 1995, Jason Herbison from Inside Soap reported that Doran had reprised his role.
-He added that upon Damian's return he has "thrown off his clean cut image" by having his hair in dreadlocks.
+In July 1995, David Brown of TV Week reported that Doran had reprised his role, as Damian returns from university.
+Jason Herbison from Inside Soap said that Damian has "thrown off his clean cut image" by having his hair in dreadlocks.